Long Island City: Hunters Point

 Hunters Point is located on the south side of Long Island City, along Newtown Creek.
 The area took the name Hunters Point in 1825, named after British sea captain George Hunter whose family operated the site as a 210-acre farm.

 It contains the Hunters Point Historic District, a national historic district that includes 19 contributing buildings along 45th Avenue between 21st and 23rd Streets.
 They are a set of townhouses built in the late 19th century.
 The historic district was created by the New York City Landmarks Preservation Commission in 1968, and was listed on the National Register of Historic Places in 1973.

 The modern Queens West and Hunter's Point South developments are located on the East River waterfront.

 Arts and culture

-Long Island City is home to a large and dynamic artistic community.
+Long Island City is home to a large number of Art Studios and dynamic artistic community.